Skip to main content

 It creates a legal shield, allowing individuals to pursue genetic testing and participate in research without fear of reprisal from their employer or insurer.
 The law’s reach is comprehensive, covering a wide array of genetic information to provide robust protection.

 A significant aspect of GINA’s protective scope is its broad definition of what constitutes genetic information.
 This extends beyond the results of a direct genetic test to include the health histories of your family members.
-This is a critical consideration in the context of programs.
+This is a critical consideration in the context of employer wellness programs.

 The inclusion of family medical history means that information about a spouse’s health is legally intertwined with the employee’s own genetic profile.
 This expansive definition is by design, as it recognizes that the health of close relatives can provide insights into an individual’s potential future health risks, and it seeks to prevent this information from being used in a discriminatory manner.